(Duration: 140 min)

 Handel began composing Messiah on August 22, 1741, and he completed it just 23 days later.
 Well aware that his dramatization of Christ might be provocative, Handel scheduled the premiere away from London, mounting it instead as a benefit concert in Dublin.
 For the London debut the following spring, Handel skirted controversy by billing the music simply as a “Sacred Oratorio.”
 Audiences ended up embracing Messiah, and by 1750 it was an annual staple in London.

 Handel’s death in 1759 did not halt the progress of Messiah.
-Mozart was among the eighteenth-century composers who re-orchestrated it for larger forces, and in the nineteenth century the mania for Handel’s music prompted such spectacles as a centenary performance at London’s Crystal Palace featuring a chorus of more than 2,700 singers and an orchestra of nearly 500 musicians.
+Wolfgang Amadeus Mozart was among the eighteenth-century composers who re-orchestrated it for larger forces, and in the nineteenth century, the mania for Handel’s music prompted such spectacles as a centenary performance at London’s Crystal Palace featuring a chorus of more than 2,700 singers and an orchestra of nearly 500 musicians.
 In recent decades, the revival of historically informed performance practice has brought Messiah closer to its original dimensions, showing off Handel’s masterful score in all its clarity and brilliance.

 PART THE FIRST